cpilson/CoderCamps-real_world_react/README.md

 * Added auth reducer to handle `REGISTER` a lot like `LOGIN`
 * Added code in `common` reducer to redirect and capture `currentUser`
 * Now let's make a user

+# Part 14
+* Created `Settings` component with `settings` reducer, also updated `store`.
+* http `PUT` method for `/user` to save user data.
+* Click to logout action that will remove `currentUser` and redirect.
+* Still need to reset `localStorage`, as the current behavior is a post-logout refresh will log the user back in.

 <!--